nextest-rs/nextest/site/src/book/pre-built-binaries.md

 The instructions below are suitable for both end users and CI.
 These links will stay stable.

-> NOTE: The instructions below assume that your Rust installation is managed via rustup.
+> **Note:** The instructions below assume that your Rust installation is managed via rustup.
 You can extract the archive to a different directory in your PATH if required.
 >
 > If you'd like to stay on the 0.9 series to avoid breaking changes (see the [stability policy](stability.md) for more), replace `latest` in the URL with `0.9`.